 Optimization happens after you publish your site, and you can track its status in Settings → Domains, or Settings → Versions.

 If you see a Warning, this means that one or more pages failed to optimize.
 You can find the actual error in Settings → Domains under the ... menu, or in Settings → Versions by clicking on the “Warning.”

 ⚠️ Note: If Download Error File is not available, this means an unexpected problem during optimization.
-If the problem persist as you keep publishing, contact support and we can help you out.
+If the problem persists as you keep publishing, post in our support space and we can help you out.